 If a student becomes ill or injured during class time, call the Student Health Center (ext.
 6346) for assistance.
 If the Health Center is closed, call the Campus Police.
 All student accidents must be documented on the Report of Personal (Non-Employee) Accident form and sent with the student to the Health Center or put in the Student Health Center mailbox.
 This form documents the incident for Risk Management and verifies that the accident occurred on campus.
-The forms are available at the Student
+The form is available on the portal in Business Tools under Sub-category: Student Accidents.